Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 ## Step 6.5: Extras - Making a Swap File

 If you are reading this, you probably chose the most frugal option Amazon Lightsail has to offer.
 There's nothing wrong with that - everyone loves to save a bit of money.
-The bad news is that your server doesn't have enough RAM to npm install.
-The good news is that there's a super cool workaround you can do in Ubuntu.
+The bad news is that your server doesn't have enough RAM to `npm install`.
+The good news is that there's a super cool workaround you can do for this in Ubuntu.

 To solve our issue, we will be making a 'swap file' that offloads data.
-This file allows an Ubuntu machine's hard drive to take over when the RAM is full, which is perfect for our situation.
+This special file allows an Ubuntu machine's hard drive to take over when the RAM is full, which is perfect for our situation.
 Using a hard drive to transfer data takes a lot longer than relying on RAM alone, but there's really no other option here.

 First, navigate to the root directory and create a 1 gigabyte swap file using the fallocate program: